NIASKAA/Project-Amiibo/README.md

 ## Installation

-Clone this repository to receive all of the files
+Clone this repository to receive all of the files and run it with live servers from VS Code

 ## Authors